-Fully online undergraduate degree programs started in 2020 were still being offered in 2022, with Mapua and MCL being given authority by CHED to offer fully online undergraduate courses.
+Fully online undergraduate degree programs started in 2020 are still being offered in 2023 with Mapua and MCL being given authority by CHED to offer fully online undergraduate courses.
 This is in addition to Mapua's fully online postgraduate degree courses previously offered.
 The IPO schools also continued implementing fully online admission and examinations, and the use of e-books and online resources instead of traditional school textbooks for all undergraduate and Senior High School students through subscriptions to online resources and libraries.
 The IPO schools likewise continued to invest in subscription and use of online videoconferencing facilities such as Zoom, MS Teams, BB Collaborate, etc., and various digital tools and online learning resources to facilitate and/or supplement online learning.
 The pandemic crisis drove creativity, resulting in expansion of course offerings by incorporating select Coursera subjects either as part of IPO schools' curricula or electives.

 New programs are also being offered to enhance the existing offerings.
-In 2022, IPO with its schools, Mapua University, MMCL and MMCM partnered with Cintana, a global alliance of schools, to expand the access of Filipino students to high-quality international education in business and health sciences.
-With this partnership Mapua, MMCL and MMCM will collaborate with Arizona State University (ASU) to offer programs which aim to provide highly differentiated education that will be built on three core pillars - international exposure, real-world experiential learning, and digital-enhanced.
+IPO with its schools, Mapua University, MMCL and MMCM partnered with Cintana, a global alliance of schools, to expand the access of Filipino students to high-quality international education in business and health sciences.
+With this partnership Mapua, MMCL and MMCM continues to collaborate with Arizona State University (ASU) to offer programs which aim to provide highly differentiated education that will be built on three core pillars - international exposure, real-world experiential learning, and digital-enhanced.

 IPO schools also continued to improve online processes, maintained alternative work arrangements, used videoconferencing for online meetings, online trainings and webinars, and encouraged the use of online facilities to transact business.
-This is in addition to online medical consultation and counselling provided for employees and students, and constant monitoring for COVID cases of employees and students conducted which IPO continued until 2022.
+This is in addition to online medical consultation and counselling provided for employees and students, and constant monitoring for employees and students.

-IPO and its subsidiary schools are currently looking for more opportunities to expand its programs, offering more fully online BS programs.
-With the intensified and efficient use of other online and remote learning, and expansion of current programs offered in partnerships with various universities and online resource providers, and mitigation of the effects of the COVID 19 pandemic, IPO aims to overcome the challenges of the pandemic and deliver on its promise of providing quality education and preparing the youth for the future.
+IPO and its subsidiary schools are currently looking for more opportunities to expand its programs, offering more and fully online undergraduate, post-graduate and certification programs.
+With the intensified and efficient use of other online and remote learning, and expansion of current programs offered in partnerships with various universities and online resource providers, IPO aims to overcome the continuing challenges and deliver on its promise of providing quality education and preparing the youth for the future.